DWET-FM

-DWET (106.7 FM), on-air as 106.7 Energy FM, is a radio station in the Philippines, owned and operated by Ultrasonic Broadcasting System.
+DWET (106.7 FM), on-air as 106.7 Energy FM, is a radio station owned by Interactive Broadcast Media and operated under an airtime lease agreement by Ultrasonic Broadcasting System.
 Its studios and offices are located at Unit A, 3rd Floor, E-Square Bldg., 416 Ortigas Ave., Brgy.
-Greenhills, San Juan, while its transmitter is located at Unit D-1, 15th Floor, Strata 2000 Bldg., F. Ortigas Jr. Ave., Ortigas Center, Pasig.
+Greenhills, San Juan, Metro Manila, while its transmitter is located at Quirino Highway, Brgy.
+San Bartolome, Novaliches, Quezon City.
 This station operates 24/7.

 History

-1992–1999: The first Kool 106
+1992-1999: The first Kool 106

-When Kool 106 first went on-air on February 21, 1992 (together with ABC 5) with radio veteran George Mercado (George Boone) at the helm, its format was Hot Adult Contemporary, playing a mix of Top 40 hits and music from the 70s and 80s, alongside back then.
+When Kool 106 first went on-air on February 21, 1992 (together with ABC 5) with radio veteran George Mercado (George Boone) at the helm, its format was Hot AC, playing a mix of Top 40 hits and music from the 70s and 80s, alongside back then.
 In 1995, when Marc Gorospe (who currently works as program manager of DWAD 1098) assumed the Station Manager post, Kool 106 flipped into contemporary hit radio.

-1999–2001: 106.7 Kool
+1999-2001: 106.7 Kool

-It changed to 106.7 Kool between March 1999 and April 2001, playing mostly R&B music from abroad and very few OPM hits.
-The station underwent a complete format change and a one-month hiatus in April 2001.
+It changed to 106.7 Kool between March 1999 and August 2001, playing mostly R&B music from abroad and very few OPM hits.
+The station underwent a complete format change and a one-month hiatus in August 2001.

 2001-2002: Rio 106.7

-It became known as Ritmo Latino Rio 106.7, the first radio station in the country that played Latin music.
+In September 2001, It became known as Ritmo Latino Rio 106.7, the first radio station in the country that played Latin music.

-2002–2004: The second Kool 106
+2002-2004: The second Kool 106

 In April 2002, Kool 106 resurrected as a masa station.
-During the relaunch, Kool 106 and ABC-5 teamed up to produce a 30-minute interactive music show called "Kool on Kam", originally aired as a hookup with Kool 106 where the jocks can now be seen on TV with music videos.
-On June 3, 2002, Kool on Kam moved to a primetime slot and increased to 1 hour, where the jocks interviews with its featured celebrity of the week and the show launched its segments.
+During the relaunch, Kool 106 and ABC-5 teamed up to produce a 30-minute interactive music show called "Kool on Kam", originally aired as a hookup with Kool 106 where the jocks can now be seen on TV with music videos playing.
+On June 3, 2002, Kool on Kam moved to a primetime slot and its airtime was increased to 1 hour.
+Aside from the show having its own segments, the jocks also interview the show's featured artist of the week.
 Kool on Kam lasted for a year and a half.
-The station also has its first ever countdown separated where the top 10 OPM songs and top 10 foreign songs are aired at noontime and 6pm respectively on Sundays.
-Kool 106 has also developed its "By Request" program aired weekdays 9pm-12mn and Sundays where listeners can call and ask for their requested song.
-Kool 106 as a masa station lasted for 2 years and made their final broadcast on July 31, 2004, as they bid farewell to give thanks to their loyal listeners for the past 12 years.
+The station also had its first ever separate countdown, where the top 10 OPM songs and top 10 foreign songs are aired at noontime and 6:00 pm respectively on Sundays.
+Kool 106 also had its "By Request" program, which aired weekdays from 9:00 pm to midnight, and all day Sundays where listeners can call and ask for their requested song.
+Kool 106 as a masa station lasted for 2 years.
+They made their final broadcast on July 31, 2004, where they bade farewell and gave thanks to their listeners for the past 12 years under the "Kool" branding.

 On August 1, 2004, DWET-FM was temporarily rebranded as ABC Radio on 106.7, as part of its transition.
 It stunted by playing a mix of classic hits, smooth jazz (which was also played by Dream FM) and orchestra.